martijnschouten/TAS-autofill/README.md

 # TAS-autofill
-This is a python script for automatically filling in the TAS system of the University of Twente
+This is a python script for automatically filling in the TAS system of the University of Twente.
+Note that using this tool is at your own risk.
+Filling in your password in a plain text file is serious security risk and it is recommended you delete the password afterwards.

 # Usage
 1. Download and unzip the latest release